 Geospatial Information Science and Technology (GIS&T): The GIS&T research focuses on the application of geographic information systems (GIS), remote sensing, and global positioning satellite (GPS) systems to natural resource issues, ranging from marine and coastal environment to natural hazards.
-The MMRI plans to expand this area of expertise in response to the need to monitor and measure the success of the restoration efforts on the Mississippi Gulf coast.
+The MMRI plans to expand this area of expertise in response to the need to further research into the heavy mineral mining potential in Mississippi.
 This expansion will require the addition of GIS&T research staff at a cost of \$80,000 per position and the MMRI anticipates needing one of these positions.
 As with the minerals and energy research, this position will conduct research and supervise the research of graduate students at Mississippi's universities.

 Natural Hazards: Natural hazards research at MMRI includes all hazards resulting from natural events that affect human activity and/or structures, including earthquakes, flood analysis, levee stability analysis, and many more.
-In the next 3-5 years, the MMRI anticipates adding one new geological researcher with a focus on recent earthquake activity, levee stability and under seepage issues.
+In the next 3-5 years, the MMRI anticipates adding two new geological/geophysical researchers with a focus on recent earthquake activity, levee stability and under seepage issues.
 With the extensive levee systems in Mississippi, it is critical that more research and education be available to understand and prevent failure of these critical flood control structures.